-Welcome to the homepage of the Hybrid Nanosystems Research Group at the University of Munich and Imperial College London.
-We conduct internationally leading research in nanophotonics, plasmonics, and energy conversion.
+Welcome to the homepage of the Chair in Hybrid Nanosystems (Prof. Stefan Maier / Prof. Emiliano Cortés) at Nanoinstitute Munich, Faculty of Physics, Ludwig-Maximilians-Universität München!
+We conduct internationally leading research in nanophotonics, plasmonics, energy conversion, and plasmonic chemistry.
 Find out more about us on these pages.

 We work on the fundamentals of light/matter interactions in nanostructured materials, from the visible to the mid-infrared part of the spectrum.
 A particular focus lies on plasmonic and dielectric nanoantennas, which we utilise for solar-to-chemical energy conversion, coupling to low-dimensional materials, and the study of quantum phenomena.